Finite-Length Analyses for Source and Channel Coding on Markov Chains

 \section{Channel Coding}

-In this section, we investigate the channel coding.
-We start this section by showing the problem setting in Section \ref{subsection:channel-problem-formulation}, where we also introduce the conditional additive channel and the regular channel.
-In Section \ref{subsection:conversion-regular-g-additive}, we show a method to convert a regular channel into the corresponding conditional additive channel.
-Then, we show some single-shot achievability bounds in Section \ref{subsection:channel-single-achievability}, and converse bounds in Section \ref{subsection:channel-converse}.
-We derive non-asymptotic bounds for the Markov noise channel in Section \ref{subsection:channel-finite-markov}.
-Then, in Sections \ref{subsection:channel-ldp} and \ref{subsection:channel-mdp}, we show the asymptotic characterization for the large deviation regime and the moderate deviation regime by using those non-asymptotic bounds.
+In this section, we investigate the channel coding with a {\it conditional additive channel}.
+The former part of this section discusses general properties of the channel coding with a {\it conditional additive channel}.
+The latter part of this section discusses properties of the channel coding when the conditional additive noise of the channel is Markovian.
+We start this section by showing the problem setting in Section \ref{subsection:channel-problem-formulation} by introducing a {\it conditional additive channel}.
+Section \ref{subsection:conversion-regular-g-additive} gives a canonical method to convert a regular channel to a conditional additive channel.
+Section \ref{subsection:conversion-bpsk-awgn} gives a method to convert a BPSK-AWGN channel to a conditional additive channel.
+Then, we show some single-shot achievability bounds in Section \ref{subsection:channel-single-achievability}, and single-shot converse bounds in Section \ref{subsection:channel-converse}.

+As the latter part, we derive finite-length bounds for the Markov noise channel in Section \ref{subsection:channel-finite-markov}.
+Then, in Sections \ref{subsection:channel-ldp} and \ref{subsection:channel-mdp}, we show the asymptotic characterization for the large deviation regime and the moderate deviation regime by using those finite-length bounds.
 We also derive the second order rate in Section \ref{subsection:multi-random-second-order}.